 We will provide coffee, tea, and snacks beginning at 8 am.
 Coffee and tea will be available throughout the day.
 And there will be afternoon snacks.

 There is an accessible Entrance off 16th Ave.
-NE.
+NE (north of the main entrance).
 There is an elevator that will be used from this entrance.